 *Day – 3* ‘Gulling Top to Khullara’

-Yayy..we are going higher and higher!
-After having some snacks, warm-up and stretching session we started for our next campsite KHULLARA (11,122 feet) a little early as it was a 6 km steep ascent through the coniferous forest which had some giant pines, oaks, walnut trees.
+Yayy..we were going higher and higher!
+After having some snacks, warm-up, and stretching sessions we started for our next campsite KHULLARA (11,122 feet) a little early as it was a 6 km steep ascent through the coniferous forest which had giant pines, oaks, walnut trees.

 In the end, we reached the lush green sprawling Khullara meadows which held mesmerizing and breathtaking views all around.